-If I get a dollar for every time someone came to me with a project request at unreasonable budget, I would have earned enough money for early retirement already.
+If I had a dollar for every time someone sent me request for quotation with a ridiculous budget, I would have earned enough of dollars for early retirement.
 Please do me (as well as my fellow freelancers) a favor: read this.

 First of all, what a freelancer IS NOT

 Many of us freelancers chose to freelance not because we couldn’t find a job, but rather, we chose to work for ourselves so we can have more time for ourselves or for our loved ones.

 A freelancer may have normal working hours just like anyone else who work normal hours.
 If you do not appreciate your boss calling you in the middle of the night asking for the Powerpoint presentation, you do not want to do the same to a freelancer.

 Moonlighter/student/part-timer/odd job worker…

 Myself, and many fellow freelancers I know, do what we do on full time basis.
 We don’t do it because we want to earn a couple more hundred bucks to buy more console games, we actually have a living to make.

 We faced difficult times, we faced low seasons, we dealt with them and persevered on.
-We do not have paid-up capital, but many of us actually been around much longer than most private companies do!
+We do not have paid-up capital, but many of us actually last much longer than some private companies do!

 Like you, a freelancer has bills to pay too.
 By choosing to work for oneself does not mean a freelancer should be punished with a pay cut.
 Compensate fairly for one’s work.

-A freelancer may work as hard, if not harder, than most salaried professionals.
+A freelancer may work as hard, if not harder, than many salaried professionals.
 The biggest difference is, a freelancer doesn’t sit around, play computer games all day and still expects to collect paycheck every end of the month.

 What a freelancer IS, then?